CubeWhyMC/LiquidLunar/README.md

 > We use Mixin to modify the game, which does not violate the [Minecraft Eula](https://www.minecraft.net/zh-hans/eula)

-LiquidLunar is a open source Minecraft 1.8.9 PvP client
+LiquidLunar is an open source Minecraft 1.8.9 PvP client

 This project didn't use any codes from [LunarClient](https://lunarclient.com)

-If you want contribute to this project, you can open a [pull request](https://github.com/CubeWhy/LiquidLunar/pullrequest)
+If you want contribute to this project, you can open a [pull request](https://github.com/CubeWhyMC/LiquidLunar/pulls)

 ## Build error and fix